 You can test your website’s current load times by using Google’s PageSpeed Insights.
 This tool will help you determine what elements of your website slow load times down.
 For example, you might need to compress large files or update old plugins.

 When updating your website for UX, it’s important to make sure your website is mobile-optimized, too.
 Google uses mobile-first indexing to rank your website on search pages.
-If you don’t have a mobile version of your website, you’ll rank below your competitors.
+You’ll rank below your competitors if you don’t have a mobile version of your website.

 The lower you rank, the less likely prospective clients will see your website.

-Use Google’s Mobile-Friendly Test to make sure your site is optimized.
-Then, make sure visitors have a positive experience on your mobile site.
+Additionally, make sure to use Google’s Mobile-Friendly Test to make sure your site is optimized.
+Then, make certain visitors have a positive experience on your mobile site.
 Consumers who have a negative mobile experience are 62% less likely to return.

 Meanwhile, about 76% of people who search from their phones visit a business within a day.
 By using web marketing and mobile SEO, you could attract clients to your law firm.